 Traditionally institutionalization in nursing homes has been the solution when your loved one can no longer be left alone and requires around the clock care.

 With in-home care, there are no shared bedrooms or the divided attention of nursing home staff.

 Your in-home caregiver focus on only the care needs of one person, your loved one.

 By remaining at home there is also none of the confusion, stress, and anxiety your loved one feels in relocating to a new setting such as a nursing home.

 Options For 24 Hour In-Home Care

 Although a care plan is made after a free In-Home Assessment by a Case Manager to meet the unique needs of every individual and situation, there are two main options for 24 Hour in-home care.

 • Live-In Care: A caregiver lives in the home and stays overnight.

 • Split-Shift In-Home Care: The care coverage of a 24 hour time frame is split between several caregivers.

-With Live-In home care, a single caregiver provides to the needs of your loved one in a 24 hour time frame.
+With Live-In home care, a single caregiver provides for the needs of your loved one in a 24 hour time frame.

 Over a 24 hour day, the Live-in caregiver is given a 4-hour break from care duties to rest and rejuvenate.
 If the situation requires it, an additional hourly caregiver can cover these 4 hours.